Starting Tomato Plants From SeedS

 - Choose a space that is relatively warm.

 If you have shelves available, they work great for this.
 You can also use a table that is out of the way.
 When I first began growing my own seeds I used an old kitchen table that was in my craft room.
-I placed my flats under the table so they were out of the way while I was crafting and suspended my lights from lightweight chains, attaching them to the sides of the table.

 The lights I use are 4 feet long, and they are the perfect size to cover a set of flats.
 If the area of the home is warm, normal bulbs will usually give off enough heat to allow your plants to grow well.